The Art of Computer Programming, Knuth

 An account of City excesses during the 1980's.
-A combination of lifestyle porn (who wouldn't like the idea of grabbing a Concord flight to head to the US office on a whim) wrapped up in the narrative of a tragedy.
+A mix of of lifestyle porn--who wouldn't like the idea of grabbing a Concord flight to head to the US office on a whim--wrapped up in a traditional tragedy narrative.

 This Accursed Land, Lennard Bickel

 A benchmark against which 'tough' expeditions should be measured.